Burning Man: Road access

 Highway 34 provides access to the main entrance to Black Rock City.
 The highway connects to Highway 447 north of Gerlach, which then runs south to Highway 427 in Wadsworth near Interstate 80.

 Vehicles then proceed from the Highway 34 entrance north to the main gate via Gate Road, a desert dirt road with a speed limit of 10 mph.
-All vehicles driving into the city must have the appropriate vehicle pass, and all occupants are required to have valid tickets in order to get in.
-Vehicles are also searched for any items that are prohibited in the city.
+All vehicles driving into the city must have the appropriate vehicle pass.
+All occupants are required to have valid tickets in order to get in.
+Vehicles are searched for any items that are prohibited in the city.
 For those who have their tickets held at Will Call, the booths are located between the Highway 34 entrance and the main gate.

-All tickets and vehicle passes must be bought in advance; they are not directly sold outside the gate or at the Will Call booths.
-Furthermore, unless they have a valid early arrival pass for the pre-event set up, any vehicle who arrives before the gate opens is turned away and told to go back to Reno, and not to wait along the side of the road on either Highways 34 or 447 (which would be a safety hazard), nor stay in Gerlach (and overcrowd the small town).
+All tickets and vehicle passes must be bought in advance.
+They are not directly sold outside the gate or at the Will Call booths.
+Unless they have a valid early arrival pass for the pre-event set up, any vehicle who arrives before the gate opens is turned away and told to go back to Reno, and not to wait along the side of the road on either Highways 34 or 447, which would be a safety hazard, nor stay in Gerlach, and overcrowd the small town.

 When the Burning Man ends, and the mass exodus from Black Rock City begins, a road traffic control procedure called "Pulsing" is used to direct vehicles out of the city.
-At regular intervals (usually an hour during the peak periods), all vehicles are "pulsed" forward all at once for about a mile along Gate Road.
+At regular intervals, usually an hour during the peak periods, all vehicles are "pulsed" forward all at once for about a mile along Gate Road.
 This allows vehicles to stop and turn off their engines, while those at the southernmost mile of the multi-lane Gate Road slowly merge and then turn onto the two-lane Highway 34.

 Commercial airports

 The airport with regular commercial service closest to the event is the Reno–Tahoe International Airport in Reno, Nevada, over two hours' drive away.
-According to an airport spokesperson, in 2018 an estimated 18,000 burners arrived and departed through Reno's airport for the event, thereby giving the airport an $11 million boost.
+In 2018 an estimated 18,000 burners arrived and departed through Reno's airport for the event, giving the airport an $11 million boost.
 Inside the airport that year, a Burning Man-specific information table was created and placed near the baggage claim area.

 San Francisco International Airport, nearly six hours away by car, is the nearest airport with a high volume of international service.
-Other prominent airports, albeit with less international passenger traffic and more domestic services, are Sacramento International Airport, which is a 4.5 hour drive from Black Rock City, as well as other Bay Area airports such as Oakland International Airport and San Jose International Airport.
+Other prominent airports, albeit with less international passenger traffic and more domestic services, are Sacramento International Airport, a 4.5-hour drive from Black Rock City, as well as other Bay Area airports such as Oakland International Airport and San Jose International Airport.

-Salt Lake City International Airport, serving Salt Lake City, Utah, and McCarran International Airport, serving Las Vegas, Nevada, are both a respective 8.5 hour drive to Black Rock City.
+Salt Lake City International Airport, serving Salt Lake City, Utah, and Harry Reid International Airport, serving Las Vegas, Nevada, are both an 8.5-hour drive to Black Rock City.